Gauge invariance of radiative jet functions in the position-space formulation of SCET: Gauge invariant SCET Lagrangians

-Now let us consider the contributions of the new Lagrangians to the missing diagram in Fig.~\ref{fig:A2}.
-The amplitudes for the diagram in Fig.~\ref{fig:A2} that correspond to the crossed-vertices from ${\cal L}_{2a}^{\rm new, BPS}$ and ${\cal L}_{2b}^{\rm new, BPS}$ are
+Now let us consider the contributions of the modified Lagrangians to the missing diagram in Fig.~\ref{fig:A2}.
+The amplitudes for the diagram in Fig.~\ref{fig:A2} that correspond to the crossed vertices from ${\cal L}_{2a}^{\rm mod, BPS}$ and ${\cal L}_{2b}^{\rm mod, BPS}$ are

 respectively.
-Here, for $A_{2a,\textrm{miss}}^\textrm{new}$, we have performed the multipole expansion to set $\ell_\perp$ to $0$, and for $A_{2b,\textrm{miss}}^\textrm{new}$, we have used
+Here, for $A_{2a,\textrm{miss}}^\textrm{mod}$, we have performed the multipole expansion to set $\ell_\perp$ to $0$, and for $A_{2b,\textrm{miss}}^\textrm{mod}$, we have used

-We see that the new Lagrangians in Eq.~(\ref{eq:new-lag-after-bps}) give vanishing contributions in order $g_s$ to the missing diagram in Fig.~\ref{fig:A2} and are, therefore, gauge invariant to this order.
+We see that the modified Lagrangians in Eq.~(\ref{eq:new-lag-after-bps}) give vanishing contributions in order $g_s$ to the missing diagram in Fig.~\ref{fig:A2} and are, therefore, gauge invariant to this order.